Frequently Asked Questions about the National Honor Society

 Word of advice about the deadline

-Give your completed Student Information Packet to Mr. Barham or place it in the NHS box in the library before the deadline in October 18, 2019 because late packets will not be accepted.
+Submit your completed Student Information Packet before the deadline of October 19, 2020; late applications will not be accepted.
 NO EXCEPTIONS!